jmersonuo/SAIL/Instructions.md

 # **11. Publishing Our Maps**

-Before you publish your map, you may want to change the name.
-You can do this in the top left of your screen by clicking the three dots next to the name.
-This is a good place to include details on what the data is, or where you found it.
+Before you publish your map, you should change the name.
+"Untitled Map" isn't a good name for a map.
+You can do this in the top left of your screen by clicking the snowman menu next to next to the name "Untitled map".
+Click "Rename" to change the title and "Edit metadata" to include details on what the data is, or where you found it.

-Once you've included that, you can publish and share your visualization.
-To do so, click "Publish" at the bottom of the left pane of your visualization.
+Publish and share your map by clicking the blue "publish" button in the bottom left.
+Click on the red **"PRIVATE"** button to change the priacy to "Public".
 If you have a full-access CARTO account, in this window you can also change other parameters about your shared map.
 We're using the free version, so we've got fewer options.
 Keep in mind that because this is the free version, all maps made will be public.

+If you make any changes to the map, the "Publish" button will change to an "Update" button, so make sure you update the map here every time you make any changes.

+Click **"Get the link"** to copy a link to your map to your clipboard.
+View it in a new tab and, if you want, email it to a friend or family member!

 IMAGE 16

-On this publication page click "Publish" at the top left under the map title to save and publish it.
-Additionally, if you make any changes to the map, the "Publish" button will change to an "Update" button, so make sure you update the map here every time you make any changes.

 ## **Bonus: Sharing your Webmap Online**